The minimal CCIP architecture

 tokenAmounts

-The amount of tokens we are sending.
-The sender must approve the CCIP router to spend this amount on behalf of the sender, otherwise the call to the ccipSend
+amount The amount of tokens we are sending.
+The sender must approve the CCIP router to spend this amount on behalf of the sender, otherwise the call to the ccipSend function will revert.

 Currently, the maximum number of tokens one can send in a single CCIP send transaction is five.